When to replace the projector lamp

 Reset the Lamp Replacement Timer

-The Optoma ES526 projector has an automatic lamp timer that tracks the numbers of hours left in the lamp.
+The Optoma HD67 projector has an automatic lamp timer that tracks the numbers of hours left in the projector lamp.
+When the Optoma BL-FU185A (SP.8EH01GC01) is approaching end of life, the lamp replacement timer will trigger the warning system.
 If you don’t reset the lamp replacement timer you run the risk of the lamp being used beyond its recommended life and possibly exploding in the projector.
+Should the lamp explode, learn what to do.
+To reset the Lamp Replacement Timer:

 - Turn on the projector.